minitest/minitest/README.txt

 == FEATURES/PROBLEMS:

 * minitest/autorun - the easy and explicit way to run all your tests.
-* minitest/unit - a simple and clean test system
+* minitest/unit - a very fast, simple, and clean test system.
-* minitest/spec - a simple and clean spec system
+* minitest/spec - a very fast, simple, and clean spec system.
-* minitest/mock - a simple and clean mock system
+* minitest/mock - a simple and clean mock system.
-* minitest/benchmark - a simple and clean way to assert your performance.
+* minitest/benchmark - an awesome way to assert your algorithm's performance.
 * Incredibly small and fast runner, but no bells and whistles.

 == RATIONALE: